Gaynor Boileau MSc, BSc Psych, MBACP (Accred)

 Some clients prefer to have an initial telephone consultation (free of charge) and others prefer to book a first face-to-face assessment session.

-I keep statistics on the average length of therapy with me and this is currently 6 sessions including assessment.
-If we agree to work together after the first session, I recommend booking a further three appointments.
+If we agree to work together after this first session, I recommend booking a further three appointments.
 This may be all you need.
-Of course, some people will choose longer term therapy; this is a decision we make together.
-Whatever we agree when we meet, it is okay to end counselling at any time, even after the first session.
+Of course, some people will need longer term therapy; this is a decision we make together.
+Whatever we agree when we meet, it is okay to end counselling at any time, even after the first session, provided that you give at least 24 hours notice of cancellation.

-I am usually able to offer a first session within two to three weeks.
+I am usually able to offer a first assessment session within two weeks.
 When you make contact, please let me know your availability to attend sessions.
-I offer appointments on Tuesdays and Fridays and I have some availability on Monday evenings.
-Please note that some times are popular so you are likely to get an appointment sooner if you are able to be flexible.
+I offer appointments on Mondays, Tuesdays and Fridays and I have some availability on Monday evenings.

 Maps & Directions